psimonazzi/url-droid/README.md

     .get();

 // To provide a trusted certificate you can create a SSLContext
-// For example, on Android, if you have a trust store in BKS format in /raw/truststore.bks: char[] passphrase = "TRUSTSTORE_PASSWORD".toCharArray();
+// For example, on Android, if you have a trust store in BKS format in
+// /raw/truststore.bks:
+char[] passphrase = "TRUSTSTORE_PASSWORD".toCharArray();
 KeyStore ksTrust = KeyStore.getInstance("BKS");
+ksTrust.load(context.getResources()
-ksTrust.load(context.getResources().openRawResource(R.raw.truststore), passphrase);
+    .openRawResource(R.raw.truststore), passphrase);
 TrustManagerFactory tmf = TrustManagerFactory.getInstance(
     KeyManagerFactory.getDefaultAlgorithm());
 tmf.init(ksTrust);